zonemaster/zonemaster-backend/docs/internal-documentation/maintenance/Garbage-Collection-Testing.md

      UPDATE test_results SET progress = 50, test_start_time = '2020-01-01' WHERE hash_id = '3f7a604683efaf93';
      ```

-5. Chaek that the backend finishes the test with a result stating it was unfinished
+5. Check that the backend finishes the test with a result stating it was unfinished

      ```
      SELECT hash_id, progress FROM test_results WHERE hash_id = '3f7a604683efaf93';